Reboot your Creativity & Discover your Artistic Voice

 Inspirational images are provided, but students may bring their own image to interpret with the instructor’s approval 2 weeks in advance.
 A $65 supply fee, payable to the instructor at the first class, includes substrate, a generous selection of tesserae, and adhesives (a colored thin-set is the primary adhesive).
 Students are welcome to bring supplemental mosaic materials.

 Previous mosaic or stained glass is experience helpful, but not required.
-Returning students may work independently during this session on pieces of their choice.

 photo: "Monet's Lilly Pond" by Bonnie Fitzgerald created in a workshop with instructor Laura Rendlen.
 Laura creates the most amazing landscape compositions, and is known as a master of this subject matter.
 She is the inspiration for this workshop.
 Visit her website to view her breathtaking portfolio and for her workshop dates throughout the country.
 Laura lives in the Kansas City, KS (USA) area.
 Laura Rendlen Fine Art Mosaics.